Learning Non-robustness using Simulation-based Testing: a Network Traffic-shaping Case Study: Evaluation

 \subsection{RQ2-Accuracy of SOHOSim}

-To answer \textbf{RQ2}, we randomly generate 100 test inputs, and simulate them on SOHOSim and on a hardware-in-the-loop (HiL) testbed for NTSS where we replace the router and Internet modem in Figure~\ref{fig:architecturegoals} with their equivalent hardware components.
-We refer to the HiL testbed as SOHOHW.
+To answer \textbf{RQ2}, we randomly generate 100 tests, and simulate them on SOHOSim and on a hardware-in-the-loop (HiL) testbed for NTSS where we replace the Internet modem in Figure~\ref{fig:architecturegoals} with hardware.
+We refer to this testbed as SOHOHW.

 We compute the robustness measures for each test based on the results obtained from SOHOSim and SOHOHW.
 Table~\ref{tbl:environment} shows the values of mean and standard deviation obtained for 100 test inputs executed on SOHOSim and SOHOHW.
 We have conducted Mann–Whitney U Test (level of significance is $0.05$) on these two distributions.
 The p-value is 0.18 indicating that there is no significant difference between the two distributions.
 In addition, the mean absolute error (MAE) of the robustness measures of the 100 test inputs obtained from SOHOSim and SOHOHW is $0.25$, which is about $3\%$ of the robustness-measure range, noting that the range of the robustness measure is $[0.5..8.0]$.
 These results show that SOHOSim is an accurate simulator and a good proxy for a physical testbed.